StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Component actions

 ## Overview

 This how-to describes the steps to create a [component action](../../../configure/topology/component_actions.md) that's available for specific components.
-Component actions can be executed from the component context menu in the StackState UI Topology Perspective or the right panel details tab when detailed information about a component has been selected - **Component details**.
+Component actions can be executed from the component context menu in the Rancher Observability UI Topology Perspective or the right panel details tab when detailed information about a component has been selected - **Component details**.

 ## Add or edit a component action

-The component actions available in StackState can be managed in the StackState UI from the page **Settings** &gt; **Actions** &gt; **Component Actions**.
+The component actions available in Rancher Observability can be managed in the Rancher Observability UI from the page **Settings** &gt; **Actions** &gt; **Component Actions**.

 * To add a new component action, click the **ADD COMPONENT ACTION** button.
 * To edit an existing component action, click the **...** menu to the right of its description and select **Edit**.